Ravi718r/Spend-Wise/README.md

 Open in Android Studio

-Go to File → Open → Spend Wise
+Select File → Open → Spend Wise

-Configure Firebase
+Set up Firebase

 Go to Firebase Console

 Create a project & add google-services.json to app/

-Sync Gradle and Run the App
+Sync Gradle & Run the App

-8. Screenshots
+📷 Screenshots
 Home Screen	Add Expense	Monthly Report
-(Coming Soon)	(Coming Soon)	(Coming Soon)
+(Add later)	(Add later)	(Add later)
-9. Contributing
+🤝 Contributing

-Contributions are always welcome!
+Contributions are welcome!
-If you'd like to improve Spend Wise, fork the repository and submit a pull request.
+If you'd like to improve Spend Wise, feel free to fork the repo and submit a pull request.

-10. License
+📜 License

 This project is licensed under the MIT License.